GSA/Section508.gov/_events/2025-09-18-oct-usda-webinar.md

 ---
 layout: wide_events
 title: Implementing Section 508 Accessibility in the IT Infrastructure | Webinar
+start-date: #only fill in start date if the events spans multiple days
+end-date: 2025-10-16 #otherwise use end-date
+permalink: /event/usda-oct2025/
 description: Celebrate NDEAM with USDA’s Section 508 Awareness Event on Oct 16, 2025.
 Learn how to implement IT accessibility.
 Open to federal employees & contractors.
-start-date: #only fill in start date if the events spans multiple days
-end-date: 2025-10-16 #otherwise use end-date
-permalink: /event/usda-oct2025/
+created: 2025-09-18
 ---
 Please join the USDA on October 16, 2025, 10:00AM-4:00PM EST, for the annual Section 508 Awareness Event.
 Our theme this year is Implementing Section 508 Accessibility in the Information Technology (IT) Infrastructure.